What We Do

 Liaison to the following departments: 2, 4, 16 and Freshmen

-Meredith counsels students in Civil and Environmental Engineering, Mechanical Engineering, Architecture, Urban Studies and Planning, and the Center for Real Estate.
+Meredith counsels freshmen and students in Mechanical Engineering, Architecture, and Aero/Astro.
 In addition, she is an instructor for the Freshmen/Alumni Summer Internship Program (F/ASIP) and is the office liaison for multicultural groups.
 Meredith holds an M.Ed. in Higher Education Administration from Suffolk University and a B.A. from Stonehill College.
 Her experience includes over 5 years in Higher Education, with a primary emphasis on career counseling.

 Assistant Director for Postdoctoral Scholars